Pescatarian or vegan?

 Call to action

-From pescetarian to vegan
+From pescatarian to vegan

-Veganism and animal welfare
+Veganism and animal rights

 Environmental considerations